Xiaomi Mi Max 3 will launch in July: CEO Lei Jun

 Also read: Samsung Galaxy J6 first impressions: The new budget king in town?

-Xiaomi is rumored to be made available for Yuan 1,699, which translates to Rs 18,120.
+Xiaomi Mi Max 3 is rumored to be made available for Yuan 1,699, which translates to Rs 18,120.
 In comparison, Xiaomi launched the original Mi Max 2 in India at a price of Rs 16,999.

 For all the latest Technology News, download Indian Express App